 What If Your Doctor Recommends A Screening Not Covered By Medicare?

 Your doctor may recommend that you get services not covered by Medicare or more often than Medicare normally covers.
 When this happens, you may have to pay some or all of the costs.
 If you have Original Medicare or Original Medicare and a Medigap policy, coverage is based on the Medicare guidelines.
-If you are enrolled in a Medicare Advantage plan, your minimum coverage is the same as Original Medicare, but may include additional coverage.
+If you are enrolled in a Medicare Advantage plan, your minimum coverage is the same as Original Medicare is private fee-for-service health insurance for people on Medicare.
+It has two parts.
+Part A is hospital coverage.
+Part B is medical coverage., but may include additional coverage.
 Before accepting a screening that you may not need, ask questions so you understand why your doctor is recommending the service.